-Requirements after “so that…” leads to missed needs.
+1. System Requirements after “so that…” leads to missed needs.

-The “so that…” section should describe business value, not requirements.
+The “so that…” section should describe business value, not business requirements.
 For example, in the statement “I need to be able to save my shopping list, so that I can print or duplicate it later,” saving is not the only end user requirement.
 Printing and duplicating are also requirements, but because they are included in the “so that…” statement, the development team may miss them.
 Make sure the “so that…” section describes the business value users expect to realize through the story.
 If needed, create separate user stories to address additional requirements.

-The Odyssey – or “ultra-huge” story – can’t be digested.
+2. The Odyssey – or “ultra-huge” story – can’t be digested.

 A user story should be written at a level of granularity that enables the development team to accurately estimate the level of effort it will take them to build functionality to support the story.
 When written too broadly, that is impossible.
 Additionally, crucial details are likely to be missed.
 If there are a lot of “ands” or “ors” in your team’s user stories, consider breaking them down into multiple stories, so they can be estimated and understood clearly.

-Technical stories lead to Waterfall sprints.
+3. Technical stories lead to Waterfall model sprints.

-Rigid, inflexible user stories lock teams in.
+4. Rigid, inflexible user stories lock teams in.

-Another common mistake teams make when writing user stories is that of including too much detail.
+Another common mistake teams make when writing user stories in Agile is that of including too much detail.
 This inhibits creativity, boxing the development team in to deliver functionality in the way the user story specifies instead of brainstorming freely to determine the best solution to the problem at hand.
 Avoid including implementation details in user stories, so the development team can exercise creativity in their solution design to maintain speed and flexibility.

-Poorly-defined roles lead to confusion.
+5. Poorly-defined roles lead to confusion.

 The first part of a user story is the “As a <role>, I want to…” section.
-Coming up with the best set of roles for a project can be complicated, and often roles end up being too vague (for example, “As a user…” or “As a business user…”), which doesn’t convey enough information about the end user to the development team.
+Coming up with the best set of roles for a project can be complicated, and often roles end up being too vague (for example, “As a user…” or “As a business user…”), which does not convey enough information about the end user to the development team.